-Five new places to stuff your face this month
+Five new places to get your nosh on this month

 Because every Angeleno loves to eat, even if he has to valet, we bring you Table Stakes: a series that answers man’s eternally recurring question (“Uh, what’s new?”), and recurs once every lunar cycle or so.
 Bon appétit.

 If there is a new trend in the world of elevated cuisine, it’s that the once-humble vegetable is flying the coop and striking out on its own.
 Charred salads.
 Grilled veggie bowls.
 Something called potachos that looks conspicuously like a giant plate of nachos — light, underwhelming dishes these are not.

 We aren’t advocating cutting meat out of your restaurant rotation full stop.
 But we are advocating that you add three veggie-centric restaurants helmed by big-name chefs into said rotation.

 You’re dining on: farro with a subtle hint of cheese, crispy onions, bok choy and grilled cucumber.
 Also: creamy grits with collards.
 And a tomato tartine that’s incredibly delicate and could pass for a dessert.
 We could go on.
 Josef Centeno (Ledlow, Baco Mercat) nails the veggies.